Harry H. Wachtel

-Harry Howard Wachtel (26 March 1917 – 3 February 1997) was a New York lawyer and businessman who worked closely with Martin Luther King Jr., Clarence Benjamin Jones, and others within the Civil Rights Movement.
+Harry Howard Wachtel (26 March 1917 – 3 February 1997) was an American lawyer and businessman who worked closely with Martin Luther King Jr., Clarence Benjamin Jones, and others within the Civil Rights Movement.
 Wachtel founded the Research Committee, an influential group within King's inner circle that advised King on political and social issues, and helped provide King and the movement with legal and financial connections.

 Early and personal life

 Wachtel was born in New York City on 26 March 1917.
 He was active as a student radical in the 1930s, and received his law degree from Columbia University in 1940.
 Wachtel served in the US Army in Europe during World War II.
 After the war and for the duration of his life, Wachtel would practice law in New York, representing the McCrory Corporation, the Rapid American Corporation, and the Lerner Stores Corporation.
 In 1940 he married Leonora (Lucy) Golden Wachtel; the couple had three children: Alan, William and Susan Wachtel.